 Curry Is Healthy

 I have already written in my other curry post about the incredible health benefits of curry: Curry Powder is a popular spice mix that has a number of valuable health benefits, including the prevention of cancer, protection against heart disease, reduce Alzheimer’s disease symptoms, ease pain and inflammation, boost bone health, protect the immune system from bacterial infections, and increase the liver’s ability to remove toxins from the body.
-For me, this is a good reason to enjoy curry at least once a week.
+For me, this is a good reason to enjoy a curry at least once a week.

-As mentioned before, you don’t need to spend more than half an hour in the kitchen to make this delicious vegetable curry recipe with pineapple and coconut milk.
+As mentioned before, you don’t need to spend more than half an hour in the kitchen to make this delicious curry with pineapple and coconut milk.
 Actually, it took me less than 30 minutes!
 I added different veggies, like carrot, zucchini, eggplant, pepper, and onion.
 You can add other veggies like cauliflower, broccoli, butternut squash, spinach or even sweet potatoes.
 Use your favorite veggies or the ones which are in season right now.
-In my opinion, this curry tastes delicious with all kind of veggies.
+In my opinion, this curry tastes delicious with all kinds of veggies.

 If you don’t want to make this vegetable curry with coconut milk, simply use any other plant-based milk.
 Cashew milk, oat milk, almond milk, hemp milk are just a few alternatives.
 The curry won’t be as creamy though.

 Vegetable Curry With Chickpeas?

-It’s totally up to you if you make this healthy vegetable curry recipe with chickpeas, black beans or even lentils.
+It’s totally up to you if you make this healthy curry recipe with chickpeas, black beans or even lentils.
 I actually love all legumes but most of the time I use chickpeas or black beans.
 You can use canned chickpeas, beans or lentils or cook them fresh.
 Lentils cook fast, my tip is to soak them for about 20 minutes in warm water before you cook them.

 This Indian Inspired Curry Is: